pablo-arantes/AEV-PLIG/README.md

 ```

 ## Demo
-This section demonstrates how to train your own AEV-PLIG model, how to use AEV-PLIG to make predictions, and finally, how to do enriched training with your own data.
+This section demonstrates how to train your own AEV-PLIG model, and how to use AEV-PLIG to make predictions.

 The computational requirements for each script are included, and unless otherwise specified, the hardware used is a Mac M1 CPU.